 Domestic violence law is complicated.
 We know these cases are deeply personal.
 You need an attorney who understands the full impact of domestic violence and how hard it is to leave.

 Garner domestic violence lawyer Jonathan Breeden knows how to navigate the legal system and use it to protect yourself and your family.
 Let attorney Breeden:

 Domestic violence cases can also impact other areas of your life, including child custody, visitation, child support, divorce, and alimony.
 Domestic abuse is usually a crime, too.
 The alleged perpetrator can face misdemeanor or felony charges, leading to jail time, fines, and other penalties.

 A domestic violence lawyer in Garner can help you leave a violent relationship or household.
 Breeden Law Office can connect you with local programs and resources.
-We can also help you tackle various legal issues, like divorce, child custody, and protective orders.
+We can also help you tackle various legal issues, like divorce, child custody, DDS investigations, and protective orders.

 If you’re facing domestic violence accusations, it’s best to hire an attorney right away.
 You shouldn’t talk to your accuser or try to clean up a misunderstanding with the police.
 A domestic violence lawyer will defend you and help you prove the allegations are false.